ryantayburn/ryantayburn/README.md

 - 👋 Hi, I’m @ryantayburn, a Principal Product Manager
-- 👀 I’m interested in Product Management & E-commerce
+- 👀 I’m interested in Product Management
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on a budgeting app, gardening app and a new social media for designers.
+- 💞️ I’m working on a budgeting app, gardening app and a new social media for designers.
 - 📫 ryantayburn@googlemail.com

 <!---